jnse/the_Foundation/README.md

 # the_Foundation: a C11 library

 Simplicity of C11 combined with the power of object-orientation!
 API usability is priority #1.

 ## Introduction

 C++ is an awesome language.
 It is also extremely complex and each of its modern updates adds even more complexity.
-It attempts to be low-level while supporting high-level programming styles; this conflict prevents it from being truly high-level while compromising the benefits of low-level C. The complexity also makes compiling C++ programs much slower than C.
+Like C, it is a thin abstraction layer over machine instructions, but it also reaches toward ever-higher level of concepts and programming styles.
+This conflict prevents it from being truly high-level while compromising the benefits of low-level C. The complexity — among other things — makes compiling C++ programs much slower than C.

-**the\_Foundation** is a C11 library (and a coding convention) for object-oriented programming that has been designed from the point of view of someone who appreciates the user-friendliness of Qt and the philosophy behind C++ STL.
+**the\_Foundation** is a C11 library and a coding convention for object-oriented programming that has been designed from the point of view of someone who appreciates the user-friendliness of Qt and some of the thinking behind C++ STL.
 The preprocessor is used heavily to provide flexibility and convenience for the programmer.

 ### Wait, what about GLib?

 GLib is a solid library that serves an important function in GTK.
 It also has its own coding style and naming conventions that come with a set of assumptions how things are expected to work.
 However, the\_Foundation aims to be more light-weight and bolder in its conventions to achieve specific design goals.

 ## Conventions